 It’s not Draftstravaganza time.
 It’s not even close.
 We’ve got a whole season of both college football and NFL football to play before any of what I’m about to say even starts to matter.
 But don’t let anyone ever tell you I am anything less than exceptionally vigilant when it comes to the NFL Draft.
 Call me a “draft psycho,” call me what you will.
 I do not care.
-You’ll be getting one of these from me about every four to six weeks until April, when Draftstravaganza week starts and I absolutely flood your feeds with draft content.

 Let’s get started.